Three-member committee formed over controversial question on caste

-CHENNAI: Tamil Nadu government constitutes a three-member committee to conduct an inquiry into the controversial question with regard to caste was asked in the semester exam conducted by Periyar University in the State.
+CHENNAI: Tamil Nadu government constituted a three-member committee to conduct an inquiry into the controversial question with regard to caste was asked in the semester exam conducted by Periyar University in the State.

 A controversial question on caste in the semester examination had triggered widespread criticism against Periyar University by educationists and political leaders.